Back Burn at Balbirnie

 Nature

-The changes will benefit the fish population as well as other wildlife that rely on them along the Back Burn.
-Realigning the channel to its natural course will also allow the river to flow and meander effectively, creating pools and riffles and areas of shade which all provide diverse habitat for fish and freshwater invertebrates and help the river to transport sediment naturally.
+The changes will benefit the local fish population as well as other wildlife that rely on them along the Back Burn.
 There are records of kingfisher and otter recorded nearby, so these changes would improve food sources and habitat for these species and attract them to the area.

 Community

 This project provides an opportunity to bring investment into a much-loved local area.
-Opportunities for community benefit include expanding picnic areas and amenity features, improving paths and footbridges, creating new wildlife areas for locals to explore, and providing an attractive and better connected river and woodland landscape within the park for all to enjoy.
+Opportunities for community benefit include expanding picnic areas and amenity features, improving paths and footbridges and creating new wildlife areas for locals to explore.
 The community will be invited to inform the placement and design of amenity features such as benches, bridges and artworks.

 Climate

-See below for visualisations of how the re-aligned channel could look.
+See below for visualisation of how one of the designed rock ramps will look.

 Will the construction work disturb local wildlife and community access?